REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Japanese barberry Berberis thunbergii common barberry F

-American basswood Tilia americana a linden CFM
+American basswood Tilia americana a linden CFSM

 American beech Fagus grandifolia FM